Introduction to Linguistics

 LINGUISTICS 170D

 Language is one of the fundamental capacities of the human species, and there are many interesting and meaningful ways in which it can be studied.
 This course explores the core components of linguistic theory: speech sounds (phonetics and phonology), word formation (morphology), sentence structure (syntax), and meaning (semantics).
 It also provides an overview of interdisciplinary ideas and research on how language is acquired and processed, its relation to the mind-brain and to society, and the question of whether the essential properties of language can be replicated outside the human mind (specifically, in chimpanzees or computer programs).
+Attendance on the first day of class is required.

 Course Attributes: EN S; BU Hum; BU BA; AS SSC; FA SSC; AR SSC